Education administration in the United Kingdom: England

 As there is no devolved government for England, the administration of education policy for the nation has been carried out by a number of different British central government departments since the 19th century.
-Key events in Education in England have been the Elementary Education Act 1870, the Education Act 1902, the Education Act 1944, and the Education Reform Act 1988.
+Key events in Education in England have been the Elementary Education Act 1870 (33 & 34 Vict. c.
+75), the Education Act 1902, the Education Act 1944, and the Education Reform Act 1988.

 19th century

 Before the latter-part of the 19th century education was a private matter, and there was no governmental policy lead.
 Some education services were provided by the Church (dating back to a Papal proclamation in the 11th century).

 A Committee of the Privy Council was appointed in 1839 to supervise the distribution of certain Government grants in the education field.
 The members of the Committee were the Lord President of the Council, the Secretaries of State, the First Lord of the Treasury, and the Chancellor of the Exchequer.
 From 1857 a Vice President was appointed who took responsibility for policy, leading to the creation of the Education Office.

 With the 1870 Act the Education Office was given the task to manage the national process and commission local school boards in boroughs and parishes where they were requested.

 The Board of Education Act 1899 took effect in 1900, renaming the Education Office to the Board of Education was created which managed the national process and commissioned local school boards in boroughs and parishes where they were found to be needed.